 “Yes,” Gleda whispered.

-“Get your stuff ready, like we did for the summer games last year,” Thorn said, and his voice was the voice of a different man.
-“You have ten minutes, no more.
-Put the little box with your mother’s jewels into my sack and take the pouch of coins from my room.
+“Get your stuff ready, like we did for the summer games last year,” Thorn said and his voice was the voice of a different man.
+“You also have ten minutes, no more.
+Put the little box with your mother’s jewels into my sack and take the pouch of coins from the dower chest in my room.
 You know where it is.”

 “Where are we going?”
 Gleda asked.